Top 10 Best Roulette Books

 By Thomas A. Bass

-· The Eudaemonic Pie is a lively true story about a group of physics students who set out to beat roulette using early wearable computers, and Thomas A. Bass tells it with a great mix of science, humour and human detail.
+· The Eudaemonic Pie is a lively true story written by author Thomas A. Bass, a respected science writer known for his expertise in technology and mathematics.
+The book follows a group of physics students who set out to beat roulette using early wearable computers, and Bass tells it with a great mix of science, humour and human detail.
 The book blends real casino advantage play, roulette prediction, and tech experimentation into a narrative that feels as engaging as a caper novel.
 Bass explains the underlying physics and computer modelling in a way that’s easy to follow, even if you’ve never looked at a roulette wheel beyond casual play.
+The team's efforts are supported by detailed analysis of roulette odds, strategies, and the underlying system, providing technical insights into how the roulette system works and how they tried to beat it.
 What keeps the story compelling is how the team experiments, fails, adjusts and pushes forward, giving a genuine sense of how ambitious and groundbreaking their work was.
 You also get a vivid look at Las Vegas in that era and how casino culture reacted to the idea of players using computers to gain an edge.
 The personalities behind the project add warmth and balance, turning what could have been a dense technical tale into something much more human and memorable.
 Bass captures the excitement of early computing and the thrill of trying to outthink the house, making the book appealing to both gambling enthusiasts and tech-history fans.
 The result is a fast, colourful read that offers insight into roulette, probability, and the drive to innovate.
+Even decades after its publication, the book remains relevant and influential for anyone interested in roulette strategy and casino history.

 It’s especially suited to readers who enjoy stories about real-world attempts to beat the odds or want a deeper understanding of how advantage play ideas evolved.
 If you like gambling history told through smart, entertaining storytelling, this is one of the most satisfying books you can pick up, and it leaves you feeling both informed and genuinely entertained.